fenago/katacoda-scenarios/apache-spark/apache-spark-untyped-typed-udaf/steps/4/text.md

 ratings_head.csv - http://bit.ly/2X3r2wb

-We already have cloned a github repository which contains a required file.
+**Note:** We already have cloned a github repository which contains a required file.
 Open `apache-spark/Files/chapter_9` to view file.